rafayraza-nextgen/rafayraza-nextgen.github.io/flyrank-capstone.md

 ---

 ## 4. Methodology
 To build the feature vector, we selected safe metrics that describe page performance: `impressions_90d`, `clicks_90d`, and an engineered `ctr` (Click-Through Rate) feature.
 Missing values were filled with zero.
-We chose a Decision Tree Classifier because it is highly interpretable, allowing us to easily audit the exact thresholds it learned and ensuring the model does not act as a "black box."
+We chose a Decision Tree Classifier because it is highly interpretable, allowing us to easily audit the exact thresholds it learned and ensuring the model does not act as a “black box.”
 For validation, we used a Client-Grouped Split (GroupKFold).
-This honest split ensures that pages from the same website do not bleed across the training and testing sets, forcing the model to learn universal SEO rules rather than memorizing a specific client's data.
+This honest split ensures that pages from the same website do not bleed across the training and testing sets, forcing the model to learn universal SEO rules rather than memorizing a specific client’s data.

 ---